jima80525/jima_codes_blog/in_progress/git_python.md

 If you want to play with the other remote commands, you should create a new repo on Github and follow the same steps.
 You are welcome to fork the `github-playground` repo to your account and use that.
 Forking on Github is done by clicking the "fork" button in the UI.

-### Fetch
+### `Fetch`

-To explain the fetch command clearly, we need to take a step back and talk about how Git manages the relationship between your local repo and a remote repo.
+To explain the `fetch` command clearly, we need to take a step back and talk about how Git manages the relationship between your local repo and a remote repo.
 This next part is background and, while it's not something you'll use on a day-to-day basis, it will make the difference between `fetch` and `pull` make more sense.

-When you clone a new repo, Git doesn't just copy down a single version of the files in that project.
+When you `clone` a new repo, Git doesn't just copy down a single version of the files in that project.
 It copies the entire repository and uses that to create a new repository on your local machine.

 Git does not make local branches for you except for master.
 However it does keep track of the branches that were on the server.
 To do that, Git creates a set of branches that all start with `remotes/origin/<branch_name>`.

-You rarely (almost never) will check these out, but it's handy to know that they are there.
+You rarely (almost never) will check out these `remotes/origin` branches, but it's handy to know that they are there.
 Remember every branch that existed on the remote *when you cloned the repo* will have a branch in `remotes/origin`.

 When you create a new branch and the name matches an existing branch on the server, Git will mark you local branch as a *tracking branch* that is associated with a remote branch.
-We'll see how that is useful when we get to pull.
+We'll see how that is useful when we get to `pull`.

 So, now that you know about the `remotes/origin` branches, understanding `git fetch` is pretty easy.
-All fetch does is to update all of the `remotes/origin` branches.
+All `fetch` does is to update all of the `remotes/origin` branches.
 It does not modify any of your local branches, just the branches stored in `remotes/origin`.

-### Pull
+### `Pull`

-Git pull is simply the combination of two other commands.
+`Git pull` is simply the combination of two other commands.
 First it does a `git fetch` to update the `remotes/origin` branches.
 Then, if the branch you are on is tracking a remote branch, it does a `git merge` of the corresponding `remote/origin` branch to your branch.

 For example, say you were on the my_new_feature branch and your coworker had just added some code to it on the server.
 If you do a `git pull`, Git will update ALL of the `remotes/origin` branches and then do a `git merge remotes/origin/my_new_feature` which will get the new commit onto the branch you're on!

 There are, of course, some limitations here.
 Git won't let you even try to do a `git pull` if you have modified files on your local system (that can create too much of a mess).

-If you have commits on your local branch and the remote also has new commits (this is called "the branches have diverged"), then the `git merge` portion of the pull will create a merge commit, just like we discussed above.
-(For those of you that are reading closely, you can also have Git do a rebase instead of a merge by doing `git pull -r`)
+If you have commits on your local branch and the remote also has new commits (known as "the branches have diverged"), then the `git merge` portion of the `pull` will create a merge commit, just like we discussed above.

+For those of you that are reading closely, you can also have Git do a rebase instead of a merge by doing `git pull -r`.

-### Push
+### `Push`

 As you probably have guessed, `git push` is just the opposite of `git pull`.
-Well, almost the opposite.
-Push sends the info about the branch you are pushing and asks the remote if it would like to update its version of that branch to match yours.
+Well, almost the opposite. `Push` sends the info about the branch you are pushing and asks the remote if it would like to update its version of that branch to match yours.

 Generally this amounts to you pushing your new changes up to the server.  (there are a LOT of details and complexity here involving exactly what a fast-forward commit is.

 There is a fantastic write up if you're interesting [here](https://stackoverflow.com/a/26005964/6843734)).
 The basics gist of it is that `git push` makes your new commits available on the remote server.

 ## Putting it All Together - Simple Git Workflow

 At this point we've reviewed several of the basic Git commands and how you might use them.
 I'll wrap up with a quick description of a possibly workflow in Git.
-This workflow assumes you are working on your local repo and have a remote repo to which you will push changes (it can be Github, but it will work the same with other remote repos).
+This workflow assumes you are working on your local repo and have a remote repo to which you will `push` changes (it can be Github, but it will work the same with other remote repos).
 It assumes you've already cloned the repo.

 1. `git status` - make sure your current area is clean
 1. `git pull` - get the latest version from the remote.
 This saves merging issues later